strategineer/personal-website/content/blog/2024-12-10/index.md

 It's good, it's entertaining and I feel comfortable boosting the signal of the Ministry of Time in my own little way because of how well it portrays a lived experience of mine that I've never been able to put into words.
 Seeing parts of that lived experience expressed in this work that's doing so many other impressive warms my heart.

 Although, I wonder what Bradley's next novel will look like considering that she's obviously self-inserted parts of herself (in a very fan fiction-y way) into the text, as the narrator.
 What will her next protagonist look like?

+# Conclusion

+What's next?
+More tournament of books books that's what.
+I was able to get a bunch of interesting looking ones for cheap through [Book Outlet](https://bookoutlet.ca/) and I'm excited to start digging through them.

+The bar of quality of the books appearing on the Long List has been set surprisingly high.
+Here's hoping that I won't be too dissapointed by any of them.